siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 One of the greatest achievements of early quantum theory was predicting the *discrete* energy levels of the hydrogen atom, known as the *Rydberg series*.

-In 1704, Isaac Newton demonstrated, using a prism, that all the colors of the rainbow are contained in sunlight.
-However, if one performs the same experiment with a neon light, or with hydrogen—the most abundant element in the known universe—it becomes readily evident that they do not emit a continuous spectrum.
+In 1704, Isaac Newton showed, using a prism, that all the colors of the rainbow are contained in sunlight.

+When doing the same experiment with a neon light, or with hydrogen—the most abundant element in the known universe—it is easily seen that neither neon light nor hydrogen light contain all the colors as sunlight apparently did.

 Instead, they emit light only at very specific, sharply defined colors.
 These gaps in the spectrum constitute the "spectral signature" of the element.